What Are Megapixels and How They Affect Photo Quality

 Pixel Binning: Joining Forces

 Pixel binning is a technique where several small pixels are combined to form a larger, more light-sensitive "super-pixel".
-The most common arrangement is 2×2, where four pixels become one, but some smartphones use larger arrangements, like 4×4 (16 pixels in one).
+The most common arrangement is 2×2, where four pixels become one.

 In practice, a smartphone with a 64 MP camera using 2×2 pixel binning produces 16 MP photos, but with much better low-light performance.
 It's like combining four weak flashlights to make one powerful flashlight.